section-engineering-education/engineering-education/content/articles/an-overview-of-error-analysis-toolkit/index.md

 *[Image Source: Towards data science](https://towardsdatascience.com/responsible-machine-learning-with-error-analysis-a7553f649915)*

-*For this individual, the model outputs a wrong prediction, predicting that the individual earns less than 50K, while the opposite is true.
-With what-if explanations, it is possible to understand how the model would behave if one of the feature values changes.
-For instance, here we can see that if the individual were 10 years older (age changed from 32 to 42) the model would have made a correct prediction.
-While in the real world many of these features are not mutable, this sensitivity analysis is intended to further support practitioners with model understanding capabilities*
+*The model outputs the wrong prediction for the individual highlighted showing the individual earns less than 50k while the opposite is true.
+What-if explanations make it possible to understand model behavior if one of the feature values changes.
+Many features are usually not mutable in the real world, therefore sensitivity analysis is intended to further support practitioners with model understanding capabilities.*

 ### Failures in Machine Learning